- Pleurisy involves inflammation of the tissue layers (pleura) lining the lungs and inner chest wall.

 - Pleurisy is often associated with the accumulation of fluid between the two layers of pleura, known as pleural effusion.

-- Pleurisy is caused by a variety of conditions, such as infections, TB, congestive heart failure, cancer, pulmonary embolism, and collagen vascular diseases.
+- Pleurisy is caused by a variety of conditions, such as infections, tuberculosis (TB), congestive heart failure, cancer, pulmonary embolism, and collagen vascular diseases.

 - The diagnosis of pleurisy is made by the characteristic chest pain and physical findings on examination of the chest.
 The sometimes-associated pleural accumulation of fluid (pleural effusion) can be seen by imaging studies (chest X-ray, ultrasound, or CT).